gblpedia/katacoda-scenarios/hello-primehub/step6.md

 You will see the login dialogue of PrimeHub Console.

 Hooray!
 PrimeHub CE has been installed and running now.
-Final step, let's launch a JupyterHub on PrimeHub.
+The final step, let's launch a JupyterHub on PrimeHub.